muratk3n/thirdwave/en/README.md

 ---

-HMS Defender is recently reported to be docked at the Persian Gulf BTW, not in the Black Sea, accrd to various marine tracking sites.
+HMS Defender is recently reported to be in the Persian Gulf BTW, not the Black Sea, accrd to marine tracking sites.
 So weird

 ---